-Arizona business owners react to Spring Training delay as lockout continues
+Arizona business owners react to spring training delay as lockout continues

 Major League Baseball has canceled spring training games through March 4 due to the lockout.

-Money that McDonald now hopes doesn't go to waste as the future status of Spring Training remains in limbo.
+It's money that McDonald now hopes doesn't go to waste as the future status of spring training remains in limbo.
 "I'm more concerned about it not happening at all," he said.
 "If it gets pushed back a week or two and they still want to be here for the next 30 days, that would be amazing for everybody."

 "You look at Downtown Tempe, which does rides to two stadiums from there," Barr said.
 "You've got Old Town Scottsdale with a lot of walkability.
 Mesa, West Phoenix, there's so many of them.
 And so a lot of the small businesses in those areas count on that traffic."